Geometric Bounds for Persistence: Ubercontractible Sets

-The \emph{tameness} assumption is introduced here in order to apply a lemma from Morse theory for the distance functional (\Cref{lem:morse} below).
-It is highly likely that both the lemma and theorem can be stated and proven in greater generality, removing the tameness assumption completely.
-For now, we just remark that \emph{tame} convex bodies in the sense of \Cref{thm:cutlocus} are $C^2$-dense among all convex bodies.

-The key lemma in the proof is the following application of Morse theory for the distance functional.
-It was applied in~\cite[Section~3]{barany2015topology} to give a sufficient condition for a set to be contractible, but the proof there, in fact, guarantees that the set is \"ubercontractible.
+The key lemma in the proof comes from the Morse theory for the distance functional.
+It was applied by B\'ar\'any, Holmsen and Karasev in~\cite[Section~3]{barany2015topology} to give a sufficient condition for a set to be contractible, but the proof there, in fact, guarantees that the set is \"ubercontractible.

-\begin{lem}[{cf.~\cite[Theorem~3.2]{barany2015topology}}] Let $\T \subset \Y$ be a union of finitely many compact convex sets.
+\begin{lem}[{cf.~\cite[Theorem~2]{barany2015topology}}] Let $\T \subset \Y$ be a union of finitely many compact convex sets.
 For each $x \notin \T$ consider the largest ball centered at $x$ whose interior does not meet $\T$.
 Let $B^\T(x)$ be the set of the points where this ball touches $\T$.
-Suppose that for each $x \notin \conv(B^\T(x))$.
+Suppose that for each $x \notin \T$ we have $x \notin \conv(B^\T(x))$.
 Then $\T$ is \"ubercontractible. \end{lem}